conghuynhho/huynh-obsidian/Working/GGJ monorepo/How to start.md

 - [ ] Define the script in `package.json`
 - [ ] should we apply remote cache in dev mode?

-❌ Can not use `node 10` for global env.
+❌ Can not use `node 10` for global node version.
 	- `NextJS 13` require nodejs 14
-❌ Can not use `node 14` for global env.
+❌ Can not use `node 14` for global node version.
-	- Can not `yarn install` some service
+	- Can not `yarn install` some service required to build package under `node 10`

 💡**Solution**:
 - Upgrade `node:10` to `node:14`